-- School attendance rate Currently 94.7%.
-We have been as high as 98% in the past and we would like to return to that level of attendance. - % of households responding to the District Parent Survey (15% for the 2023-2024 school year)
+School attendance rate - Currently 94.8%.
+We have been as high as 98% in the past and we would like to return to that level of attendance. % of households responding to the District Parent Survey (49% for the 2024-2025 school year)

-Based on these local data points BSD needs to improve the School Attendance Rate and the household reporting rate.
+Based on these local data points BSD needs to improve the School Attendance Rate and the household reporting rate, although this is a significant increase from last year's 15%, we would still like to have the majority of our households respond to the surveys.